We use cookies to personalize and improve your browsing experience.

 3. If You Get Stuck, Move On

-If you get stuck on a question, move on to the next but don’t forget to revisit the question later.
-An unanswered question will automatically lose you points.
+If you get stuck on a question while taking your ACT test, move on to the next but don’t forget to revisit the question later.
+An unanswered question will automatically lose you points on the ACT.

 4. Utilize the Method of Process of Elimination

-If you’re unsure of the correct answer on a question, eliminate any of the answer choices you are positive are incorrect.
+Eliminate any answer choices you are positive are incorrect.
 This helps reduce the possibility of getting the answer wrong.
+Once you’ve narrowed it down, use your best judgement.

 5. Memorize Formulas